Eligibility and Application

 Once selected, Schaeffer Fellow candidates will be awarded a formal offer letter to confirm their placement, internship details, and compensation details.

-Placement and Compensation
+Internship Details and Compensation

 How can the stipend be used?